-Professor Arduengo's research interests lie at the interface of organic, inorganic chemistry and material science.
+The Arduengo group research interests lie at the interface of organic, inorganic chemistry and material science.
 They focus largely on the chemistry of new or unusual bonding arrangements.
 The chemistry of the main group elements is highly varied and provides an excellent domain in which new functional group chemistry can be built.
 A brief look at some of the research "firsts" from the Arduengo research group demonstrates how the varied chemistry of the main group elements is utilized and the broad scope of new information he has contributed to science.
 Many of these contributions are illustrated with the novel structures produced by his research group.

 The Arduengo group's accomplishments have spanned the areas of new structural chemistry, new reactivity and in-depth characterization of bonding in important molecules.
 They synthesized the first planar T-shaped,10-electron 3-coordinate bonding arrangement at phosphorus as exemplified in his ADPO molecule.
 The group's study of this highly novel bonding arrangement did not stop with its synthesis and structural characterization.
 Further work led to vast new reactivity for phosphorus compounds that stems from the ADPO system.
 Additionally, the Arduengo group used the chemistry of ADPOto discover a new inversion process for 3- and 4-coordinate maingroup elements.
 The Arduengo group subsequently verified this "edgeinversion" process through the syntheses of molecules designed to allow its experimental detection.
 The "edge inversion" process and the chemistry of the ADPO molecules are the corner stonesof much main group element chemistry conducted around the world.
-This work exemplifies Professor Arduengo's approach to solving complex chemical problems.
+This work exemplifies the group's approach to solving complex chemical problems.
 His research group couples extraordinary synthetic skills with novel uses of a variety of physical techniques as well as theoretical/computational methods.

-Professor Arduengo maintains a long standing interest in important reactive intermediates such as carbenes.
-He directed his early work toward the synthesis of an extremely electrophilic carbene.
-This was accomplished by the synthesis of 1-diazo-2,3,4,5-tetrakis(trifluoromethyl)-cyclopentadiene (DTTC).
+The group maintains a long standing interest in important reactive intermediates such as carbenes.
+Early work toward the synthesis of an extremely electrophilic carbene was conducted at Illinois.
+Success was accomplished by the synthesis of 1-diazo-2,3,4,5-tetrakis(trifluoromethyl)-cyclopentadiene (DTTC).
 The carbene derived from DTTC by photolysis or thermolysis is possibly the most electron deficient carbene currently known.
-His research group was able to use this carbene to produce the first stable examples of several important classes of ylides.
+The research group was able to use this carbene to produce the first stable examples of several important classes of ylides.
 Among the new stable ylides prepared and studied are the oxygen derived carbonyl ylides, chloronium ylides and stable nitrile ylides.
-Prior to Arduengo's work in this area no stable molecules in these classes of ylides were available for study.
+This work provided stable molecules in these classes of ylides for study.

 The Arduengo group also extended this carbene chemistry to produce the first stable, structurally characterized, imidazolin-2-ylidene carbene.This carbene contains no double bond in the 5-membered ring to augment the stability of the carbene center.
 This "saturated" carbene is typical of the Wanzlick carbenes that were studied in the 60's and 70's but never isolated.
 By using electronegativity effects from other main group element centers, the Arduengo research group also synthesized another carbene that is actually air-stable.
 In connection with vitamin-B1 research, the group was first to isolate and structurally characterize the thiazol-2-ylidene carbene.

-he holds many U.S. and international patents
+instance, the group has obtained many U.S. and international patents